cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 </div>

 :::tip Note
-Available starting from LVE Manager Beta version 4.0-26.8
+Available starting from LVE Manager 4.0-26.8
 :::

 CloudLinux dashboard provides a quick overview of statistics and all administrative information for server administrators.